alvarezgarcia/checkbox-detector/README.md

 - **Go API** (`api/`) - HTTP server that handles requests, manages job lifecycle, and invokes the detection engine
 - **Python detection engine** (`vision/`) - OpenCV-based script that processes images, finds checkbox candidates, and classifies them as checked or unchecked

-The Go server calls the Python script as a subprocess per request, passing the image path and receiving results as JSON.
+The Go server calls the Python script as a subprocess per request, passing the image path (it was previously saved and removed after the process) and receiving results as JSON.
 The reasoning behind this architectural decision is documented in `DECISIONS.md`.

 ## How it works